k2view-academy/K2View-Academy/articles/38_bi_integration/03_Metadata_Setup.md

 3. Click **Apply** to save the changes.

 If Exago is running on a docker, it can be connected to a local Fabric.
-In this case, set your **IPv4 Address** by checking your machine's IP address as a host in the connection string.
+In this case, set the **IPv4 Address** of your internet connection (by checking your machine's IP address) as a host in the Connection String.

 ![image](images/bi_setup_1.PNG)

 **Note**:

 * One Exago installation can accommodate several Fabric deployments by defining each deployment as a separate data source.
 * Setting **AUTO_MDB_SCOPE=true** in Fabric connection string is mandatory since it enables the implicit invocation of the Fabric GET command and allows querying the Logical Unit's data.
-[Click to get more information about AUTO_MDB_SCOPE setting.](https://support.k2view.com/Academy_6.5/articles/02_fabric_architecture/04_fabric_commands.html)
+[Click to get more information about AUTO_MDB_SCOPE setting.](/articles/02_fabric_architecture/04_fabric_commands.html)

 ### Objects and Joins